auth0-blog/blog-passwordless-authentication/README.md

 # Passwordless Authentication Samples

 This repo contains code samples for the Passwordless Login with Facebook Account Kit article from the Auth0 blog.
-There are two NodeJs apps, one for Facebook Account Kit and the other for Auth0 Lock Passwordless showing how you can add passwordless authentication in each.
+There are two NodeJs apps, one for Facebook Account Kit and the other for Auth0 Passwordless showing how you can add passwordless authentication in each.

 ## Setup Instructions: Facebook Account Kit